IFRS 15 Explained: Full Guide on 5-step Model for Revenue Recognition + Free Journal Entries Template

 OK, OK.
 The initial contract asset was CU 285.70, so sorry for my rounding here.

-That’s the whole point of IFRS 15.
+5. Conclusion – the main point of IFRS 15

 Instead of recognizing zero revenues for phone and CU 100 per network services, you should recognize some revenue for mobile, too, based on relative stand-alone selling prices.